ShrHang/ShH-s-Test-Add-on/README.md

 This add-on implements 4 custom commands:

 - `/shh:menu`：Open the menu
-- `/shh:openmenu [player]`：A command that requires admin privileges to open the menu for a specified player
+- `/shh:openmenu [player]`：Only operator, open the menu for a specified player
 - `/shh:tppos <location>`：Teleport to specified coordinates
 - `/shh:tpentity <entity>`：Teleport to a specified entity